stack_layout()

 If you’d like to add elements to the stack layout rather than the

-heatmap layout, you can easily switch from the heatmap layout to the
+easily switch from the

-stack layout using stack_active()
+using stack_active()

 .